stanmart1/valdash3/README.md

 ## License

-MIT License - see LICENSE file for details
+MIT License - see LICENSE file for details.